KarypisLab/2DTriangleCounting/README.md

 ```

 ## Citing
-The parallel algorithm implemented is based on the one described in
+The parallel algorithm implemented is described in

 [__"A 2D Parallel Triangle Counting Algorithm for Distributed-Memory Architectures"__ Ancy Sarah Tom and George
 Karypis.
 Proceedings of the 48th International Conference on Parallel Processing (ICPP),